shirkeyaws/aws-dms-workshop/runbook/oracle_postgres/index.md

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.

 PostgreSQL is a registered trademark of the PostgreSQL Community Association of Canada."
-#numbersections: yes
+numbersections: yes
+numberoffset: 1
 papersize: A4
 mainfont: Amazon Ember
 documentclass: article
 geometry: margin=2cm
-date: "Revised: Oct 21 2017"
+date: "Revised: 2017.10.22"
 toc: true
 lot: true
 lof: true